pikesley/shedbot/README.md

 # Shedbot

-RESTful API for the Internet of Sheds
+RESTful API for the Internet of Sheds.
+You'll also want the [Arduino stuff](https://github.com/pikesley/relay-puller)

 ## cURL it